franck-gaspoz/CommandLine.NetCore/README.md

             - `Param("color")` builds a parameter that is expected and being the syntax: `color`

 * the method **`Do`** chained to a **For** indicates the method that must be executed if the syntax match the command line args:

+    - the mon common way to define the operation method si the lambda expression, since it allows to use a standard method with concrete typed parameters (not Opt,Param,.. but the values types inside it) :

+    ```csharp
+    // takes a method in a lambda unary call expression: () => methodName, takes a called method with no parameter, takes a called method with a default command result (code ok, result null).
+    // Allows to map command arguments to method parameters and operation context
+    Do(LambdaExpression expression)
+    ```

+    - others operation methods prototypes that are accepted:

     ```csharp
     // with no parameter and void result delegate
     Do(Action @delegate)